nikhilanand03/my-website/_posts/2024-09-14-rome-editing.md

 In 2022, Kevin Meng et al. wrote the paper [Locating and Editing Factual Associations in GPT](https://arxiv.org/abs/2202.05262), detailing a method to identify where facts might be stored in LLMs and utilising this information to edit the facts in LLMs without any extra training.
 Note that training requires extensive GPU resources, so if we could edit facts just by changing a few weights, it would be faster and more resource-efficient.

-To figure out how to "edit" these LLMs, Meng et al. attempt to find out where the LLM stores these facts through Causal Mediation Analysis.
-In this blog, we'll go over how to apply causal mediation analysis to LLMs to understand the functions of an LLM's components.
-In particular, we'll see how to use it to locate the fact storage sites in an LLM.
+In this blog, we'll go over how a method called causal mediation analysis is applied to LLMs to locate the fact storage sites in an LLM.

 ### A Recap of LLM Architecture